TIBCOSoftware/snappydata/docs/quickstart/getting_started_with_docker_image.md

 ### For Mac OS

 !!!Note
 	If you are using MAC OS, you must redirect the ports manually.
 If you use `--net=host`, it may not work correctly on the Mac OS.
-The following modified command should be used for Mac OS:
+You can use the following modified command for Mac OS:

 ```
 $ docker run -d --name=snappydata -p 5050:5050 -p 1527:1527 -p 1528:1528 myrepo/snappydata start all -hostname-for-clients=<Machine_IP/Public_IP>